 Current research highlights the importance of adults setting the emotional tone in potentially stressful environments.
-A key message of Thrive and Team Teach is that seeking and accepting support from colleagues is a sign of professional strength.
-There is also a protocol, the 'more help' protocol, for taking over in any situation where staff feel the colleague's actions are not helping at this point.
+A key message of Team Teach is that seeking and accepting support from colleagues is a sign of professional strength.
+Staff are trained to offer support discreetly, so as not to potentially escalate a situation, by saying 'Help is available'.

+If a member of staff feels that a colleague is struggling to manage a situation effectively, there is also the 'more help' protocol for taking over.
+This involves using the statement 'More help is available' as an instruction to the struggling professional to step away so that their colleague can take over.
 The expectation is that this will be used and accepted by all staff, irrespective of position within the school, and that no shame or criticism is associated with its use.
-Following a significant physical intervention staff too need a period of recovery and debrief.
+Following a significant physical intervention, staff too need a period of recovery and debrief.
+(See 'Agreed Scripts' in Appendix A.)